stevengonsalvez/stevengonsalvez.github.io/_devto/01-04-2025-productivity-series-dashboard.md

 We'll dive into creating a desktop environment that feels like an extension of your mind—from terminal setups that predict what you need, to dotfiles management that keeps your settings perfectly synced across machines, to keyboard-driven workflows that let you navigate your digital world at the speed of thought.

-It's like turning a standard-issue sedan into a Formula 1 race car customized to your exact specifications.
+It's like turning a standard-issue sedan into a race car customized to your exact specifications.

 ### 2. Obsidian for Software Engineers 📓